gis1030/Bilan-SPEV1030/README.md

-# Review SPEV-1030
+# Monthly monitoring of public cleaning actions in the municipality of Schaerbeek.
-Public cleanliness actions carried out by "Service Communal Schaerbeek Propreté et Espaces Verts" (SPEV).
+Public cleanliness actions carried out by SPEV (Service Communal Schaerbeek Propreté et Espaces Verts).
 It presents the treatment actions (cleaning, removal of illegal dumping, sweeping), awareness-raising, and enforcement actions for each street.

 ## Link